-- 6.87 The most significant cost item under SGN property management costs are in relation to network rates.
-For GD23 we are using a formula which links the allowance to SGN revenues. - 6.88 We are comfortable with the approach of using a formula linked to revenue in order to set the network rates allowance for SGN.
-We have used this approach historically both in GD14 and GD17 for FE and PNGL.
-The network rates allowances have therefore been calculated accordingly. - 6.89 SGN in a response to a query from us, updated their business plan assessment of projected network rates payable in the GD23 period.
-We have taken account of this for the draft determination. - 6.90 For the draft determination we are of the view for the GD23 period that uncertainty mechanism should be updated to reflect actual costs for network rates, subject to SGN demonstrating that it has taken appropriate actions to
+- 6.114 The most significant cost item under SGN's property management costs are in relation to network rates.
+For GD23 we are using a formula which links the allowance to SGN revenues. - 6.115 We are comfortable with the approach of using a formula linked to revenue in order to set the network rates allowance for SGN.
+We have used this approach historically, both in GD14 and GD17, for FE and PNGL.
+The network rates allowances have therefore been calculated accordingly.

-- minimise valuations.
-We will expect SGN (as well as the other GDNs) to provide a copy of its actual network rates bill along with appropriate evidence of bill payment to the Utility Regulator alongside its annual Uncertainty Mechanism submission which is usually submitted with the Annual Cost Reporting Template. - 6.91 SGN also has rent and building rates costs in relation to its offices as well as some materials costs.
-We have rolled medium term historic average costs for rent, building rates and materials (2018 2020) into the GD23 period.
-We note that some aspects of SGN facilities management e.g. site security, come under the Managed Services Agreement (MSA). - 6.92 SGN had 0.1 FTEs under the Property Management cost category in 2020 and proposed an increase for the GD23 period to 0.18 FTEs on average for the GD23 period.
-We have allowed for this for the draft determination and rolled this forward with 2020 staff costs.
+- 6.116 SGN, in a response to a query from us, updated their business plan assessment of projected network rates payable in the GD23 period.
+We have taken account of this for the final determination. - 6.117 For the final determination, we are of the view for the GD23 period, that the uncertainty mechanism should be updated to reflect network rates, consistent with the set formula used that links to revenue, subject to SGN demonstrating that it has taken appropriate actions to minimise valuations.
+We will expect SGN (as well as the other GDNs) to provide a copy of its actual network rates bill along with appropriate evidence of bill payment to the Utility Regulator alongside its annual uncertainty mechanism submission which is usually submitted with the Annual Cost Reporting Template. - 6.118 SGN also has rent and building rates costs in relation to its offices as well as some materials costs.
+For the draft determination we rolled forward medium term historic average costs for rent, building rates and materials (2018 2020) into the GD23 period.
+We also noted that some aspects of SGN facilities management e.g. site security, come under the Managed Services Agreement (MSA). - 6.119 SGN had 0.1 FTEs under the Property Management cost category in 2020 and proposed an increase for the GD23 period to 0.18 FTEs on average for the GD23 period.
+We allowed for this for the draft determination and rolled this forward with 2020 staff costs. - 6.120 In its response to the draft determination, SGN highlighted that it moved office location in 2018 from Belfast to Lurgan and therefore using medium term average costs were not appropriate for setting allowances for rent, building rates and material costs. - 6.121 For the final determination we updated our approach and utilised 2020 rental costs and 2021 costs for rates and material related costs, and this provides for an increase in these allowances of circa £54k.

-2023 2024 2025 2026 2027 2028 SGN requested allowances 319 381 394 408 424 441 UR Draft Determination 302 310 322 332 337 343 Variance (17) (71) (72) (76) (87) (98)
+2023 2024 2025 2026 2027 2028 SGN requested allowances 319 381 394 408 424 441 UR Final Determination 316 352 362 380 400 414 Variance (3) (29) (32) (28) (24) (27)

-Table 6.13: Property Management Costs, Requested and Allowed, £k

-- 6.93 SGN HR and non-operational training costs are driven by staff costs.
-In the 2020 year SGN had HR and non-operational training costs of £7k.
-SGN had 0.13 FTEs employed within the HR and Non-operational training cost category in 2020 and proposed an average increase in FTEs in this area for the GD23 period to 0.19 FTEs.
-We note that some aspects of Human Resources e.g. employee relations management, come under the Managed Services Agreement (MSA). - 6.94 We have accepted this projection in FTEs and consequently provided for 0.19 FTEs in the GD23 period and we have rolled this forward with 2020 staff costs.
+Table 6.13: Property Management Costs, Requested and Allowed, £k had 0.13 FTEs employed within the HR and Non-operational training cost category in 2020 and proposed an average increase in FTEs in this area for the GD23 period to 0.19 FTEs.
+We note that some aspects of Human Resources, e.g. employee relations management, come under the Managed Services Agreement (MSA).